MyraLugwiri/MyraLugwiri/README.md

 - 👋 Hi, I’m @MyraLugwiri
 - 👀 I’m interested in Data Analytics, Data science and Machine learning
 - 🌱 I’m currently learning Machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data analytics and python related projects
-- 📫 How to reach me ...
+- 📫

 <!---
 MyraLugwiri/MyraLugwiri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.